zhonghuafy/lincomb-dmp/README.md

 ******

 Thanks to my friend Jun Lei.
-This project created and belongs to him.
+This project was created and belongs to him.
 I just update the version of spring boot and mybatis-plus.